7 Signs Your Refrigerator Is Dying

 4. Ice is building up in your freezer.

 This is another sign that your refrigerator is having trouble controlling temperature.
-Ice and frost buildup are a common problem, but if it occurs regularly, a defective part may be at fault.
+Ice and frost buildup are common problems, but if it occurs regularly, a defective part may be at fault.
 You could have a broken defrost sensor or a weak door seal.

 Another common issue with dying refrigerators is when a freezer isn’t getting cold enough.
 Here are some helpful tips if your freezer won’t freeze.